Random-Devil-with-internet/Evidence_Guide/Html.md

 # Html
 Html is a markup language that is used to make the structure and the content of webpages.
-Styling is done through css instead of html.
+Styling in webpages is done through css instead of html.

-Html uses tages to declare which type of element it is.
+Html syntax uses tages to declare which type of element it is.
 An element being a component in the web page and to implement text in a element you put it between the tages.

 Examples include:
 ```html